alairdata/Open-Source-and-Fully-Customizable-Data-Portfolio-for-Analysts/README.md

 - ❌ **Sell the template as-is**: Don't package and sell without adding significant value
 - ❌ **Remove the license**: Keep the LICENSE file in your repository

-## 👨‍💻 About the Creator
+## About the Creator

-Created with love and zero gatekeeping by **[Your Name]** - a data analyst passionate about democratizing access to professional portfolio tools.
+Created with love and zero gatekeeping by **Princilla Abena Koranteng** - a self-data analyst passionate about democratizing data analytics across Africa.

 **Connect with me:**
 - LinkedIn: [linkedin.com/in/princilla-abena-koranteng](https://www.linkedin.com/in/princilla-abena-koranteng/)